AZimmerman13/cap1/README.md

-UBI is a an idea that has its basis in the belief that food, shelter, healthcare, and other bare necessities are, in fact, human rights.
+UBI is an idea that has its basis in the belief that food, shelter, healthcare, and other bare necessities are, in fact, human rights.
 With no preconditions other than a human pulse, it would represent a departure from the current oversight-dependent welfare systems.
 It is built upon the conviction that "the real experts on what poor people need are poor people themselves" (Bregman, 2018).

-Randomized control trials across the globe have shown statistically significant correlation between unconditional cash tranfers and reduced crime, teen pregnancy, and malnutrition, as well as improvements in in areas like economic growth and school performance (Hanlon et al, 2014).
+Randomized control trials across the globe have shown statistically significant correlation between unconditional cash transfers and reduced crime, teen pregnancy, and malnutrition, as well as improvements in areas like economic growth and school performance (Hanlon et al, 2014).
 While organizations like GiveDirectly have successfully put this into practice across the global south, there has long been talk (both serious and not) of implementing similar strategies in more developed nations that retain high poverty levels.
 It is often forgotten just how close the United States came to making this a reality as early as 1969.
-Yes, thats right, Richard Nixon.
+Yes, that's right, Richard Nixon.

 Such a bill had already passed the House of Representatives, and Nixon would have been days away from guaranteeing every American family of four $1600 per year, *nearly $11,000 in 2020 dollars*.
 On the day he intended to take the plan public, he was presented with the disastrous [Royal Commission Report](https://en.wikipedia.org/wiki/Royal_Commission_into_the_Operation_of_the_Poor_Laws_1832) on a late 1700s welfare program from Speenhamland, England.
 The report was later revealed to be written almost entirely without the collection of data, and only to reinforce existing beliefs about the correlation between poverty and moral impurity (Bregman, 2018).
 Unfortunately, the damage was already done.
 The bill, along with the President's chance at making history, never fully recovered.

 Check out: [UBICalculator](https://ubicalculator.com/)